Knight-Hennessy Scholarship, Stanford University

 - Applications are accepted from graduating seniors or alumni within four years of graduating who meet the eligibility requirements of their target graduate programs.

-Selection CriteriaSuccessful Knight-Hennessy applicants must first of all meet the entrance requirements of the Stanford graduate programs to which they are applying.
+Selection CriteriaSuccessful Knight-Hennessy applicants must first of all meet the entrance requirements of the Stanford graduate degree program to which they are applying.
 In addition, they must demonstrate leadership, independent thought, and a civic mindset.

-It is highly recommended that any student considering applying for the Knight Hennessy award contact Michelle Johnson over the summer to discuss their application.
+It is highly recommended that any student considering applying for the Knight Hennessy award contact a career and fellowships advisor over the summer to discuss their application.
+Email CLBR Fellowships for more info.